gabhinav0110/portfolio-website/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Mechanical Engineering
+  - course: PhD in Mechanical Engineering and Computation
     institution: Massachusetts Institute of Technology
     year: 2021
   - course: Master's and Bachelor's in Mechanical Engineering